Sedaghatjoo/fully-dispersed-Haar-like-filter-FER/README.md

-# Project Title: Fully Dispersed Haar-like Filters for Feature Extraction of Facial Expressions Images
+# Project Title: Fully Dispersed Haar-like Filters for Facial Expressions Recognation

 ## Description
 This repository contains the MATLAB code and datasets for implementing the **Fully Dispersed Haar-like Filter** for feature extraction of facial expressions images.
 The goal of this project is to provide a Fully Dispersed Haar-like Filter for feature extraction, as proposed by **Z. Sedaghtjoo, H. Hosseinzadeh, and A. Shirzadi**.